John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - Since Jeroen Ooms took over maintaining Rtools from Prof. Brian Ripley and Duncan Murdoch gdb.exe has not been available in RTools 4.0 nor in Rtools 4.2 ( https://cran.r-project.org/bin/windows/Rtools/ ).

 - Mark Bravington tried to add gdb to RTOOLS40 on Windows 10 without success: https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html .

-       Tomas Kalibera pointed out in response that gdb in the Rtools 3.5 installation can still be used, as I have done for R ver 4.2.1 (see Linux_vs_Windows_gdb_errors.md).
+   - Tomas Kalibera pointed out in response that gdb in the Rtools 3.5 installation can still be used, as I have done for R ver 4.2.1 (see Linux_vs_Windows_gdb_errors.md).

-       As Mark points out, it does not work to just copy over gdb.exe from Rtools 3.5 (ver 7.9.1).
+    - As Mark points out, it does not work to just copy over gdb.exe from Rtools 3.5 (ver 7.9.1).
 (I also tried older RTools gdb.exe versions without success.)

-- A standalone gdb.exe ver 10.2 that does work with R ver 4.2.1 is here: < http://www.equation.com/servlet/equation.cmd?fa=gdb >.
+- A standalone gdb.exe ver 10.2 that does work with R ver 4.2.1 is here: http://www.equation.com/servlet/equation.cmd?fa=gdb .
     However, I was unable to get the backtrace to work like gdb version 7.9.1 (from Rtools 3.5).
 The 10.2 version only stated that:
     "Backtrace stopped: previous frame identical to this frame (corrupt stack?)"

-- RTools 4.2 has major changes, with all executables now in the folders 'x86_64-w64-mingw32.static.posix' and 'C:\rtools42/usr/bin'.
+- RTools 4.2 has major changes, with all executables now in the folders 'x86_64-w64-mingw32.static.posix' or 'C:\rtools42/usr/bin'.
 An empty skeleton of folders still exists.
 Also, "All libraries are included, instead of relying on external sources for downloading them.
       Rtools42 takes slightly over 3G when installed."